Creating a trip

 Clicking a day row in the breakdown scrolls the planner down to that day.

 When you create a new trip, it inherits the distance unit and currency from whichever trip is currently open.
-If no trip is open, units default to your locale.
+If no trip is open, distance unit and currency use your saved defaults from signup, or miles and $ until those are set.

 Linking a gear list

 Every trip can be linked to a list from your Pack Planner.
-Once linked, the list is accessible from the trip view and is included when you share the trip publicly.
+Once linked, the list is accessible from the trip view, included when you share the trip publicly, and its total weight feeds moving time and Active burn in each day section.
+Without a link, those estimates assume no pack load (not a generic default weight).

 Deleting a trip

 Open the three-dot menu on the trip card and select Delete.
-Deletion is permanent and removes all associated days, waypoints, GPX data, trail notes, and the shared link.
+Deletion is permanent and removes all associated days, waypoints, GPX data, and the shared link.